All Blogs

 It results in compromised information because the email was a scam, and the user unknowingly shared their information with a bad actor.
 This is how a phishing attack happens.

-More than 3 billion emails sent every day are phishing attacks that account for 1% of all email traffic, as per statistics.
+More than 3.4 billion phishing emails are sent every single day, roughly 39,000 every second, making phishing the most pervasive form of cybercrime.
 It shows the state of phishing attacks that have reached a level of critical menace today.
-In fact, phishing causes more data breaches than any other type of social engineering attacks accounting for 73% of data breaches as per Verizon’s Data Breach Investigation Report 2024.
+In fact, phishing causes more data breaches than any other type of social engineering attack, accounting for 57% of data breaches as per Verizon’s Data Breach Investigation Report 2025.

 It becomes an even more dangerous threat vector as attackers are impersonating reputed brands to dupe victims into opening and clicking such emails.
-Indeed, Microsoft is in the top spot for being the most impersonated brand for malicious emails, as per Statista followed by Adobe, DHL, and Google.
+Microsoft was the most impersonated brand across 2024, appearing in a large share of brand-spoofing phishing campaigns.
+Through 2025 the rankings shifted quarter to quarter, Walmart became the most impersonated brand in Q3 2025, supplanting delivery giant DHL, with Microsoft, Google, Adobe, and DHL remaining perennial favorites.

 Associating the name of a reputed brand with a malicious email increases the likelihood of opening the mail as victims believe it is from a trusted source.
 As victims open the email, they fall prey to a scam, resulting in compromised data, malware installation, or other security risks.